Nella's Nursing Home

 Minimizes Pressure Ulcers

-This is the percent of residents who have had a pressure ulcer.
-Pressure ulcers, also called bed sores, are routinely caused by patients staying in one position for too long.
-Better nursing protocols limits the number of pressure ulcers sustained by residents in a nursing home.
+This tells you the percentage of patients that suffered from a pressure ulcer.
+Pressure ulcers, which are also called bed sores, are routinely caused by patients staying in one position for too long.
+Better nursing protocols can reduce the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls